How to Automate Public Holiday Pay with Rule Sets

 Employee public holiday day off

-Rule sets are not needed for this scenario, however, the important thing to remember about this is that the system cannot automatically pay a Public holiday for timesheet employees without a timesheet being submitted.
-If they don't submit a timesheet, they will not get paid (at all) for the day.
-Salary employee's however who are paid their hours by default in the pay run, will be paid their usual hours regardless of a Public holiday.
+Rule sets are not needed for this scenario, however, the important thing to remember about this is that the system cannot automatically pay a public holiday for timesheet employees without a timesheet being submitted.
+If they do not submit a timesheet, they will not get paid (at all) for the day.
+Salary employees, however, who are paid their hours by default in the pay run, will be paid their usual hours regardless of a public holiday.

 1. Ask the employee to create a timesheet, and they can use the 'Public holiday not worked' work type.
 This work type links to the base rate and so will show up as 'Public holiday not worked' and pay their normal rate.

-2. If you do not want employees to have to enter a timesheet for the Public holiday not worked, the workaround is to export a timesheet template in order for you to enter the details (remembering to use the 'Public holiday not worked' work type) on behalf of the employees before importing them.
+2. If you do not want employees to have to enter a timesheet for the Public holiday not worked, the workaround is to export a timesheet template for you to enter the details (remembering to use the 'Public holiday not worked' work type) for the employees before importing them.
 You could use one of the following timesheet templates:

 Example 1: